Mixwith3802/soak-my-bed/README.md

 ### 🛠️ Usage

+Before running the script you will have to execute your usual homing routine (that might include `G28`, `QUAD_GANTRY_LEVEL`, ...).

 It is recommended to start the script with your printer cold, in equilibrium with ambient temperature, to actually evaluate its behavior when starting a fresh new print.
 Heat soaking is a slow process that continues well after reaching your bed target temperature; a typical soak cycle lasts about 60 minutes... **Don't rush!**

+While meshing, KlipperScreen will probably prompt you to save the new `config`, just discard this message.

 #### Commands
 * `SOAK_MY_BED TEMPERATURE=100 DURATION=60`